mswarasi/multiplexGT-package/README.md

 2.	groupTesting_1.0.0  (binary package)
 3.	groupTesting_1.0.0.tar  (source package)

+Note:
-Note: The initial version was under review at Communications in Statistics - Simulation and Computation, and it's now available at CRAN: https://cran.r-project.org/web/packages/groupTesting/
+1. The initial version was under review at Communications in Statistics - Simulation and Computation, and it's now available at CRAN: https://cran.r-project.org/web/packages/groupTesting/
+2. The Accepted Manuscript is also uploaded to this repository.

 Reference:

 Warasi, M. 2021. groupTesting: An R package for group testing estimation.
 Published online: 09 Dec 2021.
-The Accepted Manuscript is also uploaded to this repository.
+Available at https://www.tandfonline.com/doi/full/10.1080/03610918.2021.2009867.